regru/API-BigBlueButton/README.md

 # DESCRIPTION

-BigBlueButton::API is ...
+BigBlueButton::API is module for work with API BBB

-# LICENSE
+# LICENSE AND COPYRIGHT

-Copyright (C) Alexander Ruzhnikov.
+This software is copyright (c) 2014 by REG.RU LLC.

-This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself.
+This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.

 # AUTHOR

-Alexander Ruzhnikov <ruzhnikov85@gmail.com>
+Alexander Ruzhnikov <a.ruzhnikov@reg.ru>